shaib/pycon-il-2025/README.md

 for the styling -- these create watchers which update the output as you change the source files.

+Pages are in `website_2024/content/pages`, and are written in Markdown.
+At the top of each page there is a block of metadata.
+Of these, the `Title` field is very visible, but also critical are the `Slug` and `Lang` fields which define the page identity (the Hebrew and English versions of a page should have the same Slug; otherwise, different pages should have different Slugs).
+The `page_number` field determines the order of the page in the list of pages in the sidebar.

+The home page content is defined like other pages, using files `homepage.md` and `homepage-he.md` in `content/pages`; these contain mostly HTML, since the homepage is not an "article" like other pages.
+The metadata in these files has some unique fields, to choose the different templates and to save the page as `index.html`.

-The home page is currently defined in the templates `website_2024/themes/PyCon-Israel-Flex/templates/homepage.html` and `.../homepage-he.html`.
+The home page buttons and top is defined in the templates `website_2024/themes/PyCon-Israel-Flex/templates/homepage.html` and `.../homepage-he.html`.
 In the original template that came with the Flex theme, this page lists articles (blog posts), but we don't want that.
 The original template was kept for reference as `index.html.orig`.
-Also for reference, we kept the PyCon Israel 2023 home-page at `website_2024/content/pages/index.html.2023`.
-Technically, the home page is defined like other pages, using files `homepage.md` and `homepage-he.md` in `content/pages`, but these only contain metadata (language, selection of template, etc).

 Other interesting files to look at:
-- The settings are defined in `website_2024/pelicanconf.py` (we are not publishing yet, "production" should use `publishconf.py`)
+- The settings are defined in `website_2024/pelicanconf.py` (for development) and `publishconf.py` (for "production").
 - The sidebar is defined in `website_2024/themes/PyCon-Israel-Flex/templates/partial/sidebar.html`
 - The footer (currently still default, to be changed) is in